No Content Set

 Property sale or company sale?

-The property may be marketed for sale by way of a typical property transfer / conveyance.
+The property may be marketed for sale by way of a typical property transfer/conveyance under which the property is transferred from the ownership of the seller to the buyer.
 However, if the property is the only asset that is owned by the selling company, there may be a commercial advantage in acquiring the property via a company share sale.
+Under this arrangement, the buyer acquires the shares in the company which owns the property.
+The buyer controls the company and therefore acquires rights akin to ownership of the property through the company.

-Taking on the company might also allow the purchaser to take advantage of any capital allowances the company may be entitled to.
+The purchase of the owning company might allow the purchaser to take advantage of any capital allowances the company may be entitled to.
 GST considerations might also impact on the decision whether to purchase the company or the freehold instead.

-On the other hand, purchasing a company carries an inherent risk in respect of liability for any current and historic contractual breaches, unpaid debts, tax anomalies etc. so it is important to mitigate your risk by negotiating a robust suite of warranties (which can be supported by warranty and indemnity insurance) in the sale contract.
+On the other hand, purchasing a company carries an inherent risk in respect of liability for any current and historic contractual breaches, unpaid debts, tax anomalies, etc., so it is important to mitigate your risk by carrying out comprehensive due diligence and negotiating a robust suite of warranties (which can be supported by warranty and indemnity insurance) in the sale contract.

 Finance